kunlabora/event-sourced-magnum-sal/README.md

 ## Tips
 Start with starting a game with at least two players.
 Assume that the setup has been completed.
 Don't start with the town actions.
-Try to stall creating domain classes until you've implemented the _chain rule_.
+Try to stall persisting state or creating other domain classes until you've implemented the _chain rule_.